galdor/erl-jsv/doc/handbook.md

 - `{ref, DefinitionName}`: a reference to a definition in the current catalog.
 - `{ref, CatalogName, DefinitionName}`: a reference to a definition from a catalog.
+- `{any, Definitions}`: a combination of multiple definitions where at least one of the combination must match the value.

 For example, the following definition represents arrays containing at least 3 strictly positive integers: